 I’ve been on a bit of a plant kick lately.
 It was really difficult keeping plants alive in our Illinois house so I’ve been having fun adding them around our little cottage.

 I rescued a big bird of paradise that’s in our sunroom and have had a lot of luck with a fiddle leaf fig, affectionately known as Leo, so it was time to (ahem) branch out.
 I’ve been wanting to try out some succulents but I didn’t know how, or where, I wanted to display them.
-When I found this galvanized bucket at Michael’s though, I knew it would be a perfect planter for a little grouping that I could put on my summer dining room table.
+When I found this galvanized bucket at Michael’s though, I knew it would be a perfect planter for a little grouping that I could put on my spring or summer dining room table.

 Supplies for DIY succulent planter